ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <h1>Hello World!</h1>
 ```
-`h1` is the "heading level 1" tag.
+`h1` is the "heading level 1" _tag_.
 ```html
 <p>Ready for <a href="example.com" download>download</a></p>
 ```
-That's an "anchor" element with download and "hypertext reference" attributes nested inside a paragraph.
+That's an "anchor" element, the `a` tag, with download and "hypertext reference" _attributes_ and it's _nested_ inside a `p` or paragraph.
 Here's some more examples:
 ```html
 <section>
   <header>...</header>